Baltimore MD – 01 Apr 2023

 Be Well ended their set with a cover of 7 Seconds’ “Young ‘til I Die”, a singalong anthem for this crowd if there ever was one.

-Next up was Charlotte NC's , who hadn't been part of the original show announcement.
+Next up was Charlotte NC’s Magnitude, who hadn’t been part of the original show announcement.
 The band had not previously roved into my musical spectrum before the show, but I hold a special place in my heart for straight edge bands.
 From their set, it felt like they played mid-tempo hardcore with a little bit of chugging.
 Listening to their latest LP, To Whatever Fateful End, they come off as peak 90s metalcore — Earth Crisis would be a fitting analogue.
 Not exactly my cup of tea, but they play this style well.

 Praise, another Baltimore band, took the stage next.
 Lead singer Andy Norton came onto the stage with tie dye pants and a swatch, proceeding to tear into a set that was heavy on their recent LP, All in the a Dream.
 Your humble reviewer was not the most excited about that effort (although reasonable minds can disagree).

 With a mixture of tracks from all three EPs and some 7 inches, my main complaint about All in a Dream was largely abated.
 I was parked in front of their guitar (Austin Stemper, I think?), who was pulling some delectable guitar tone out of a vintage amplifier.
-Sadly, the group seemed to play to crickets, as their angular take on post-hardcore may have been more on point for than Gorilla Biscuits (as Walter Schreifels bands go).
+Sadly, the group seemed to play to crickets, as their angular take on post-hardcore may have been more on point for Rival Schools than Gorilla Biscuits (as Walter Schreifels bands go).

-The next set took a little longer to start, as 's singer, Akil Godsey, brought his mother on stage to sing a duet.
+The next set took a little longer to start, as End It’s singer, Akil Godsey, brought his mother on stage to sing a duet.
 I can only imagine that it was a special moment, as a large sold out crowd watched mother and son croon together.
 Shortly thereafter, the rest of the band tore into the opening song, “BCHC”.

-The band's most recent EP, Unpleasant Livingabsolutely brings the hardcore heat, and their live set is twice as wild as I'd imagined.
+The band’s most recent EP, Unpleasant Living, absolutely brings the hardcore heat, and their live set is twice as wild as I’d imagined.
 Stage dives abounded, and tall guys like myself had to take a step back (I personally lost my hat and glasses less than a minute into the set).
 I finished watching the band tear up the Baltimore Soundstage from the bar, where my friend Colin assured me that it was okay to drink a Natty Boh (or two) at the Gorilla Biscuits show.

 If you read my review of Unpleasant Living, you know that I really like End It, and their set did nothing to dissuade my opinion.
 Even from the bar, you could feel the energy emanating from the stage.